Artem-Mit/portfolio/README.md

-# This is a personal website/portfolio.
+# This is a personal website/portfolio

-Project puild with nextJS, typescript, sass.
+Project build with nextJS, typescript, sass.

 ## Getting Started